nlognIN/All-Design-Events/README.md

 ### GET Request format for Users Database
 curl -X GET http://localhost:3000/api/users  - Return all users and all corresponding details about them

-curl -X GET http://localhost:3000/api/user_id/value  - Returns all the details of a user, uniquely represetned using using user_id(which is email)
+curl -X GET http://localhost:3000/api/users/user_id/value  - Returns all the details of a user, uniquely represetned using using user_id(which is email)

 ### POST Request format for Users Database

-curl -X PUT http://localhost:3000/api/past_events -H 'content-type: application/json' -d '
+curl -X POST http://localhost:3000/api/users -H 'content-type: application/json' -d '
 {

 	"user_id":"-------",